taraksh01/learn-nextjs/note.md

 - We can create a custom route error page by naming it **not-found.tsx** or **not-found.js**
 - We can also import notFound form next/navigation to show error page conditionally.
 Upon callling the imported notFound function will fallback to nearest NotFound boundary
 - There must be a **page.tsx** or **page.js** file to access the route
+- To use undescore in route use **%5F**

+### Private folder

+- Private folder indicates private implementation details that should not be considered by routing system
+- Folder and subfolders are excluded from routing
+- To make a folder private, we use uderscore as prefix